HaykazXP/image-convertor-poc/README.md

      sudo chmod -R 755 uploads converted
      ```

-3. **Install Dependencies**
+3. **Install PHP extensions**
-   - Install at least one of the required PHP extensions/tools (see Requirements above).
+    - `sudo apt-get update && sudo apt-get install -y php php-gd php-imagick`

 4. **Configure PHP (if needed)**
    - Make sure `file_uploads` is enabled in your `php.ini`.
    - Increase `upload_max_filesize` and `post_max_size` if you want to allow larger images.

-5. **Access the App**
+5. **Run a local PHP server** (if you don't have Apache/Nginx configured)
+    - From the project folder, run:
+      ```sh
+      php -S localhost:8000
+      ```
-   - Open your browser and navigate to the directory where you placed the project (e.g., `http://localhost/Image%20convertor/index.php`).
+    - Open your browser at `http://localhost:8000/index.php`.

 ---

 ## Usage

 1. **Upload an Image**
     - Click "Select image to upload" and choose a JPG, JPEG, PNG, or GIF file (max 5MB).

-2. **Select Conversion Method**
-   - Choose between PHP-GD, PHP-Imagick, or cwebp (shell) from the dropdown.
-   - If a method is not available, an error will be shown.

-3. **Set Quality Range**
-   - Enter minimum and maximum quality (1–100).
-The converter will generate a WebP for each quality value in the range.

-4. **Convert**
+2. **Convert**
     - Click "Convert Image".
-The results will show the original and all converted images, with size and reduction stats.
+The app auto-selects the method (GD or Imagick) and uses quality 90.

-5. **Download Converted Images**
+3. **Download Converted Image**
-   - Right-click and save any of the generated WebP images.
+    - Right-click and save the generated WebP image.

 ---